CricketBr/Crickets-Shorthand-Site/cr-shorthand-course-3.md

 ## Quickly Look Through the Book

+Note that all systems have new shapes, new spellings, and new pronunciations.
+They all leave out letters and entire words that you can easily fill in later (with a bit of practice).
+Modern systems are usually easier to learn and will reach useful speeds faster than the more complicated systems intended for courtroom speeds, but even the simpler systems have scary bits.
+Trust the system.

+If your book, or a supplement, has enough graded exercises, then follow it.
+It will guide you through increasing difficulty and duration, and may even give speed goals.
+The exercises and advice on this site will still be useful, as even the best books are limited.
+After finishing the book you follow the same routine as the other students.

+If your book is merely a description of the rules with a few examples, you will follow a repetitive routine of re-reading the theory a bit at a time, writing and then copying well-written shorthand and/or taking dictation at a variety of speeds, reading your own writing, and penmanship.
+The way you prepare for dictation and build speed changes as you master the theory and reach higher pen speeds.

+zzz

-This suggestion is controversial, since it can be overwhelming, but I think, if you keep the purpose in mind, it will prevent more problems than it causes.
+This suggestion is controversial, since it can be overwhelming, but if you keep the purpose in mind it will prevent more problems than it causes.

 Most mistakes made by new shorthand writers can be avoided by reading more of the book before writing.